cburj/Vimbius/README.md

 ![VIMPS Logo](VIMPS_Banner.png)

 <p align="center">
-    Current Version: 4.1.1 (November 2021)
+    Current Version: 1.0.0 (November 2021)
 </p>

-## What is VIMPS?
+## What is VIMBIUS?
-VIMPS (VIM Plugin Syntax) is a lightweight collection of VIM Plugins designed to help with the highlighting and creation of DAI-Specific Files.
+VIMBIUS (VIM Basic Input Utilities) is a lightweight collection of VIM Plugins designed to help with the highlighting and creation of DAI-Specific Files. bloated.

-VIMPS will soon be renamed - as it is now a combination of the Legacy VIMPS and my other plugin, POPBOX.
-They have been merged into this new version as their functionality was starting to converge and make things more bloated.

 ## Currently Supported Files: